Quebec Royal Canadian Mounted Police: Integrated Proceeds of Crime Unit (IPOC)

-IPOC investigators hit criminal organizations by targeting the proceeds of crime and the very motivation behind any criminal activity, i.e., profit, by seizing the assets purchased by criminal elements with "dirty" money.
+IPOC investigators hit criminal organizations by targeting the proceeds of crime and the very motivation behind any criminal activity, i.e., profit, by seizing the assets purchased by criminal elements with proceeds of crime.
 IPOC investigators work in conjunction with other RCMP units and several outside agencies, police departments, foreign enforcement agencies, banks and professional corporations.

-Combined forces Special Enforcement Unit (CFSEU)
+Combined Forces Special Enforcement Unit (CFSEU)

-The Combined Forces Special Enforcement Unit (CFSEU) is tasked with investigating major crime in partnership with local, national and international agencies in an effort to curtail the expansion and development of organized crime in Quebec.
+The Combined Forces Special Enforcement Unit (CFSEU) is tasked with investigating major crime in partnership with local, national, and international agencies in an effort to curtail the expansion and development of organized crime in Quebec.

 Aboriginal Combined Forces Special Enforcement Unit (A-CFSEU)

-Its goal is to investigate, pursue and dismantle criminal organizations whose negative impact and intimidation methods pose a direct threat to the best interests and well-being of Quebec's Aboriginal communities.
+Its goal is to investigate, pursue, and dismantle criminal organizations whose negative impact and intimidation methods pose a direct threat to the best interests and well-being of Quebec's Aboriginal communities.

 Financial Integrity

-Their role is to prevent what is known as “white collar crime”, whether national or international in scope, through federal law enforcement.
+Their role is to prevent what is known as “white collar crime”, where a person gains unauthorized access to large amounts of other people's money.
+They prevent these crimes under federal law and can be national or international in scope.